As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Limit Your Wardrobe

-What you need to focus on is choosing the best gear to take the abuse, removing synthetics, and choosing merino wool for better odor protection and NEVER BRING COTTON ANYTHING!
+What you need to focus on is choosing the best gear to take the abuse, removing synthetics, choosing merino wool clothing for better odor protection, and for most treks you need to avoid cotton in general.

 Remove Batteries When Possible